 The above machinery (cleaning, distributing, and rebuilding) works fine if the AC_CONFIG_FILES specifications contain only literals.
 If part of the specification uses shell variables, automake will not be able to fulfill this setup, and you will have to complete the missing bits by hand.
-For instance, on automake will output rules to clean output, and rebuild it.
+For instance, on file=input automake will output rules to clean output, and rebuild it.
 However the rebuild rule will not depend on input, and this file will not be distributed either.
 (You must add 'EXTRA_DIST = input' to your Makefile.am if input is a source file.)
-Similarly

-'''

-file=input

-...

-AC_CONFIG_FILES([output:$file],, [file=$file])

-'''
+Similarly file=output will only cause input to be distributed.
+No file will be cleaned automatically (add 'DISTCLEANFILES = output out' yourself), and no rebuild rule will be output.

+AC_CONFIG_FILES([output:\$file],, [file=\$file])